 Besides cooking, every housewife had her family formula for making ink, floor polish, silver cleaner, whitewash, rat poison, boot spray, shampoo, cold cream, tooth powder, hair tonic, soap and candles.
 Roots and herbs were stored for sickness because mother was often the family “doctor” with traditional remedies for most minor ailments.

-Family life centered on the kitchen and the fireplace.
+Family life centred on the kitchen and the fireplace.
 The kitchen was at the back of the house so that the smell travelled outside.
 Not only were kitchen smells thought unpleasant, but it was believed they carried disease.
 Hot roasted coffee beans were carried around the house to kill the odours.

 The front doors were reserved for strangers and special visitors, while all other traffic flowed through the kitchen.
 The floors were usually plain wood until the late 1800s when linoleum was invented.
 Tables were covered with oilcloth.
 The zinc sinks, home-helps and wives soon discovered, were difficult to clean.